 - Tracing shapes (fine motor skills, holding a pencil, creating a larger picture from smaller shapes)

-- Playdough (hand-eye coordination, creating, imagination, story-telling)
+- Playdough (hand-eye coordination, creating, imagination, story-telling, fractions, addition, subtraction)

-I would love to hear your ideas for preparing your child for school by making learning fun and easy at home!
-Drop a comment below.
 If you know a mom who would like these ideas, please share this with her.
 Thanks for Pinning it for later and sharing it on Facebook!